 Sylacauga marble, also known as Alabama Marble is known to be the world’s whitest marble.
-Named after the town of Sylacauga, Alabama, which is sometimes called “The Marble City”, this distinctive white marble is extremely identical to Carrara Marble found in Italy.
-Similar to the popular Italian marble, this American stone found in the Alabama marble quarry features elegant gray veining.
+Named after the town of Sylacauga, Alabama, which is sometimes called “The Marble City” and hosts a yearly marble festival, this distinctive white marble is extremely like Carrara Marble found in Italy.
+This American stone found in the Alabama marble quarry features elegant gray veining.

 Although Alabama white marble is the most widely known in the market, marble is available in several hues with veining in grey, pink, gold and more.
 At AM3, we offer different types of marble for any style.

 Marble and granite share many similarities.
 They are both natural stones and each have unique patterns that can’t be replicated.
 The main difference between granite and marble for many is the look.
 Marble countertops offer a classic, elegant feel that is hard to match.
 White marble also has a luxurious look that can’t be mimicked.